How Latency, Packet Loss, and Distance Kill Application Performance

 And how would you do that?
 If you know that the status quo is broken, you also know that the traditional hardware vendors are trying to squeeze every last red cent out of those boxes before their business model becomes completely outdated.

-Aryaka is the world’s first and only global, private, optimized, secure and SD-WAN as a service that delivers simplicity and agility to address all enterprise connectivity and application performance needs.
+Aryaka is the world’s first and only global, private, optimized, secure and Managed SD-WAN as a service that delivers simplicity and agility to address all enterprise connectivity and application performance needs.
 Aryaka eliminates the need for WAN optimization appliances, MPLS and CDNs, delivering optimized connectivity and application acceleration as a fully managed service with a lower-TCO and quick deployment model.